 Also new to the Chromecast is support for productivity applications.
 These include Google’s own Docs as well as third-party services such as Polaris Office.

 For me, this one of the most interesting updates to the device.
 I can see it being adopted by small offices looking for an easy way to stream presentations to a big screen.

 The ability to stream webpages from open Chrome tabs is another welcome addition, making it easier to stream unsupported applications – such as DeviantArt – onto TVs.

-Finally, the Chromecast now supports some Android games.
-On paper, the gaming feature is another big update that puts the Chromecast on a par with larger streaming boxes, such as the Fire TV.
+Finally, the some Android games are supported.
+On paper, the gaming feature is another big update that puts the Chromecast on a par with larger streaming boxes, such as the Amazon Fire TV.

 Sadly, as is the case with most streaming sticks and entertainment hubs, the quality and quantity of streamable games on the Android Store is lacking.
 Those that are present are fairly casual – Wheel of Fortune, for example, rather than Sonic the Hedgehog.

-The latest addition to Chromecast’s repertoire is integration with the Google Home.
+The latest update brings integration with the Google Home.
 Basically, you can use your voice make Netflix start playing on your TV.
 It’s a little thing, but it’s cool.